 - Students should have a good practical knowledge of farming under eastern Canadian conditions.
 One year of experience is recommended, but under special conditions a four-month summer season is acceptable.

-- Secondary IV Science and technology or Technological and scientific applications
+- Secondary IV Science and Technology or Applied Science and Technology

 - All candidates for admission must make arrangements to come to the Macdonald Campus for an interview prior to admission to the program.